sidgujrathi/angularapp-template/README.md

 The template contains a sample AngularJS application controller and is preconfigured to install the Angular framework and a bunch of development tools for instant web development which includes SASS, bootstrap, Jquery.

-The template has ideal folder structure for angularjs web app on basis of best practices.
+The template has ideal folder structure for angularjs web app based on best practices.

 ## Getting Started